Artistic Dress: Artistic dress

-Dante Gabriel Rossetti and other members of the Pre-Raphaelite Brotherhood were conscious archaizers, emulating the work of the "old masters" and choosing romantic, medieval subjects.
+Dante Gabriel Rossetti and other members of the Pre-Raphaelite Brotherhood were conscious archaisers, emulating Quattrocento Italian artists and choosing romantic, medieval subjects.
 They dressed their models in long flowing gowns loosely inspired by styles of the Middle Ages.
 These styles were then adopted by the painters' wives and models for everyday dress.
-Dresses were loosely fitted and comparatively plain, often with long puffed sleeves; they were made from fabric in muted colors derived from natural dyes, and could be ornamented with embroidery in the art needlework style.
+Dresses were loosely fitted and comparatively plain, often with long puffed sleeves; they were made from fabric in muted colours derived from natural dyes, and could be ornamented with embroidery in the art needlework style.
 Artistic dress was an extreme contrast to the tight corsets, hoop skirts and bustles, bright synthetic aniline dyes, and lavish ornamentation seen in the mainstream fashion of the period.

 In the 1860s, artistic dress became popular in intellectual circles and among artists for its natural beauty; it also reinforced their social ideals of quality materials, respect for the work of the hands, and the purity of medieval design.

 Aesthetic dress

-Ball gown designed by Jacques Doucet, 1898–1900, with characteristics of the aesthetic dress movement : simple in design, "yet extravagant by the choice of materials used.
+Ball gown designed by Jacques Doucet, 1898–1900, with characteristics of the Aesthetic dress movement: simple in design, "yet extravagant by the choice of materials used.
 The sheer overlayer is enhanced by the solid lamé underlayers and a sense of luxury is added by the hidden lace flounce at the hem."

-Oscar Wilde in his aesthetic lecturing costume, 1882.
+Oscar Wilde in his Aesthetic lecturing costume, 1882.
 Photo by Napoleon Sarony.
-Wilde wrote about aesthetic dress movement in his recently rediscovered treatise The Philosophy of Dress.
+Wilde wrote about Aesthetic dress movement in his treatise The Philosophy of Dress.

 Aesthetic dress of the 1880s and 1890s carries on many of the external characteristics of Artistic dress (rejection of tightlacing in favour of simplicity of line and emphasis on beautiful fabrics), even though, at its core, Aestheticism rejected the moral and social goals of the Victorian dress reform that was its precursor.
-The Aesthetes' belief that the Arts should provide refined sensuous pleasure was in conflict with the reverence for simplicity and handwork propounded by William Morris (even though he likewise believed so).
+The Aesthetes' belief that the Arts should provide refined sensuous pleasure was in conflict with the reverence for simplicity and handwork propounded by William Morris, even though he likewise believed so.

-Aesthetic dress encompasses a range of modes, from the Japonaise gowns and Kate Greenaway-inspired children's smocks of Liberty & Co. to the velvet jackets and knee breeches of Oscar Wilde's "aesthetic lecturing costume" for his speaking tour of America in 1882.
+Aesthetic dress encompassed a range of modes, from the Japonaise gowns and Kate Greenaway-inspired children's smocks of Liberty & Co. to the velvet jackets and knee breeches of Oscar Wilde's "Aesthetic lecturing costume" for his speaking tour of America in 1882.
 Prominent designers and dressmakers associated with the movement include Ada Nettleship, who designed costumes for Oscar Wilde's wife Constance Lloyd, and Alice Comyns Carr, who was head costume designer for the actress Ellen Terry.
 Anna Muthesius was a German designer living in London who was annoyed that women were being exploited by clothing industrialists and that to avoid their pronouncements they should decide on their own fabrics and designs.
 Her 1903 book, Das Eigenkleid der Frau, which incorporated an Art Nouveau binding by Frances MacDonald, is considered an important contribution to the Artistic Dress movement.